President, Fundacion Tiam

 Emerging Environmental Entrepreneur Award

-U.S. cities are packed with about 5 million medium-sized buildings — schools, churches, community centers, apartment buildings.
+U.S. cities are packed with about 5 million medium-sized buildings such as schools, churches, community centers, apartment buildings.
 Most use significantly more energy than they should.
 Many also have poor airflow and dirty, out-of-date heating and electrical systems.
 Those conditions contribute to high inner-city asthma rates and other health concerns.

 Stephanie Speirs, Co Founder, Solstice